JizongL/jizongL.github.io/_posts/2015-08-27-pathology-cases.md

 Antiphospholipid antibodies are present in 40% to 50% of patients with lupus and react with a wide variety of proteins in complex with phospholipids.
 Some bind to cardiolipin antigen, used in serologic tests for syphilis, so patients with lupus may have a false-positive test result for syphilis.
 Antiphos- pholipid antibodies contribute to coagulation abnormalities (p127)

+patients prolong pt are at risk of bleeding. not have a risk of bleeding, but have a risk of thomboli.

 Paradoxically, these antibodies interfere with clotting tests and are actually called “lupus anticoagulants.”
 Autoantibodies are also produced against clotting factors such as thrombin, and these too may contribute to clotting disorders. the term Lupus -anti-coagulants are actually a [misnomer](http://www.hopkinslupus.org/lupus-tests/antiphospholipid-antibodies/)